RedHatRanger/RHCE9Vagrant/rhce-practice-questions/12_locker_yml_(EASY).md

 ```
 Instructions:

 ﻿12.
-Create an encrypted variable file vault.yml and that file should contain variable and its value.
+Create an encrypted variable file locker.yml and that file should contain variable and its value.

   pw_developer is value Iamdev
   pw_manager is value Iammgr

-  i) vault.yml file should be encrypted using password "P@ssw0rd"
+  i) locker.yml file should be encrypted using password "whenyouwishuponastar"
   ii) store password in a file named secret.txt, which is used to encrypt the variable file.
 ```